Apoorv1998-Sopho/3dcomp/A4/README.md

 ### Details
 * I allow setting a variable `width_epipolar` to make the line thicker on which we want to find the correspondences.
-* I have used `lowe's ratio = 0.85` in finding good keypoint matches as it increases the reliability of the key point matches between images.
+* I have used `lowe's ratio` in finding good keypoint matches as it increases the reliability of the key point matches between images.
 * I take in a variable `method` that can be set to `SIFT`, `local` telling which descriptor to use. `local` here refers to the local 3x3 patch of RGB or LAB values.
 * I have used **SIFT** key points to match the points on an epipolar line as they seemed to give the best results.